ErwanR123/Sentiment-Classification-with-Logistic-Regression-and-KNN/README.md

 Therefore, Logistic Regression was selected as the final model for deployment.

-## 🛠️ Tech Stack

-- Python 3.x
-- Scikit-learn
-- Pandas & NumPy
-- Matplotlib (for optional visualizations)
-- [Optional] Tkinter or Streamlit for the interface

-📈 Future Improvements
+Future Improvements:
-Integrate more advanced models (e.g., SVM, Random Forest, BERT)
+- Integrate more advanced models (e.g., SVM, Random Forest, BERT)

-Improve the interface with a web app using Streamlit
+- Improve the interface with a web app using Streamlit

-Expand the dataset for better generalization

 Feel free to contribute, open issues, or fork the project!